dvcol/svelte-simple-router/README.md

 ### Lazy routing

-The `Route` object supports lazy loading of the route component.
+The `Route` object supports lazy loading of the route component(s).

 When the `component` property is a lazy import, the router will resolve the matched component before rendering it.